-To help you better prepare for wildfire season, we’ve created 4 checklists.
-Read on to learn how to strengthen your defenses around your home, keep your family safe, ensure you have the right coverage, and know what to do if you have to evacuate your home.
+Read on to learn how to strengthen your defences around your home, keep your family safe, ensure you have the right coverage, and know what to do if you must evacuate your home.

 Fifty percent of home fires caused by wildfires are started by airborne sparks and embers, which can travel as far as two kilometres beyond an approaching wildfire.
 Simple measures—particularly 10 metres around your home—can help.

 Check around your property and, if possible, clear away any trees and brush that could add fuel to a fire.
 Remove firewood away from your house and do not store combustible materials, such as propane and natural gas tanks, under decks or porches.
 Use driveways, lawns and gravel to create a fuel break wherever possible.

 - Clean your roof and check under your deck

 Clean your rooftop, including the gutters and corners, where debris tends to collect as flying embers could ignite these.
 If you're renovating or building a new home, consider fire-proofing your roof by using non-flammable materials like asphalt shingles, metal, slate or tile.
 Speak to a local roofing professional about options.
 Embers can also collect and ignite under your deck, especially if it's laden with dried pine needles, leaves and other flammable fuel sources.
 Never store propane tanks or woodpiles under your deck.

 - Space out trees

 Ensure there's no direct path from the forest to your home.
 Make sure existing or newly planted trees are at least three metres apart from each other and 10 metres away from your home.

 Shrubs and trees with low sap, moist leaves and minimal accumulation of dead leaves can help to prevent the spread of wildfire.
 Avoid flammable plants with needles, resins, flaky bark and tall grasses.
 Mulch is also highly flammable and best avoided.